deshbir/composmentis/README.md

 		- update /public/ to public/

 	- update bootstrap & responsive css

 	<public>   --- copy from project
 		javascripts
-		  - update /public/ to public/ in app/main.js content css
+		  - replace /public/ to public/ in app/main.js content css
 		   - update font paths in bootstrap.css
+		     replace - /public/bootstrap/less/../../font to ../../font
-           - update /public/ to public/ in reader.css images
+           - update /public/ to public/ in reader/book1.js & reader/edition.js
+		images

 		preloaded-views.js - update the template view
+		  - change  /public/ to public/
 		  - change offline to singlepage in all paths